-From political campaigns to business ads and social media promotions, today, more and more brands are engaging influencers to promote their ideas so they can reach larger audiences, drive extensive awareness and acquire more customers.
+This marketing style has become so widespread that from political campaigns to business advertising and social media promotions more and more brands are engaging influencers to promote their ideas so they can reach larger audiences.

 20-30 years ago, this was not the case.
 What we had then as influencers were popular mainstream celebrities whose fees were mostly not affordable to small businesses and other smaller brands.

 Today, a lot has changed.
-With the deployment of social media and social media influencers, brands both big and small can now afford to partner with well known individuals in promoting their businesses.
+With the growth in social media and social media influencers, both big and small brands can now afford to partner with well known individuals in promoting their businesses, based on their budget.

-While this is a very exciting news to brands, before you dabble into influencer marketing in Nigeria, you need to understand some specifics that will get you on the right path.
+While this is a very exciting news to brands, before you dabble into influencer marketing in Nigeria, you must understand some specifics that will get you on the right path.
 And this is exactly what you’ll learn in this post, starting from the following paragraphs…

 What is Influencer Marketing?

-Influencer marketing is a marketing strategy that leverages brand endorsements, recommendations and the influence of popular personalities with a dedicated number of followers, to promote a brand or product to a specific target audience.
+Influencer marketing is a sales strategy that leverages brand endorsements, recommendations and the influence of popular personalities with a dedicated number of followers, to promote a brand, product or idea to a specific target audience.

 Influencer marketing thrives on the influence and followership of the celebrity involved.
 For things to work out well, the influencer must not just be very prominent, they must have a dedicated number of engaging audience or followers.

-Also, the influencer must be able to stir up conversations around a brand or influence the audience to take some form of action regarding the brand or possess the needed goodwill that will automatically be transferred to the brand.
+Also, in most cases, the influencer must be able to stir up conversations around the brand, influence the audience to take some form of action regarding the brand or possess the needed goodwill that will automatically impact the brand.

 The State of Influencer Marketing in Nigeria